© Copyright Bee Wilder, Revised October 30, 2011

 How to Increase Stomach Acid Production

 - Always have ocean sea salt with meals since salt is important for proper digestion and it also stimulates stomach acid production.
-Ensure you use a good one that contains over 84 minerals, i.e. Celtic brand available at Selina Naturally, or Le Paludier, which is available in many health stores and online.
+Ensure you take a good ocean sea salt that contains over 84 minerals, i.e. Celtic, available at iHerb – Products Bee Recommends.

 - Avoid raw vegetables until digestion improves.
 All plant cell walls are made of cellulose fibers that the human digestive system cannot digest.